stefanpearson/codename_velociraptor/readme.md

 ### Semantics and accessibility

+Always use live text, images with alt attributes for titles is not a solution.
+If a visual isn't achievable without compromising this, flag it up.

 Avoid '`div` soup' and always use appropriate semantic elements for the benefit of accessibility and native functionality.
 If in doubt, use [HTML5 doctor](http://html5doctor.com) as a reference.

-Your markup should be semantically constructed and coherent, even if the presentation requires something to appear separate.
+Your markup should be semantically constructed and coherent, even if the presentation requires something to appear separated.
 If you are relying on styles or scripting for content to become understandable, then it is no longer portable or accessible.

 For example, a visual shows a tabbed UI, which could be implemented using: